... 45 miles to the nearest town.

-You see, most people that live here in the mountains have to drive 2 hours down dirt roads and curvy blacktop roads to get to work.
+You see, most people that live here in the mountains have to drive two hours down dirt roads and curvy blacktop roads to get to work.
 They barely make ends meet and are caught in what seems an endless trap.
 I was use to more conveniences and a much more comfortable lifestyle, and I refuse to settle for anything less.
 I have this while I work from home and manage my farm.

-But, now I teach through my websiteand get to work from home.
+But, now I teach through my website and get to work from home.
 I teach what I enjoy, not state mandated frameworks.